abougouffa/abougouffa/README.md

 My name is Abdelhak and I'm a Ph.D.
 Student in Robotics at the SATIE lab of Paris-Saclay University.

+My research interests include:

+- Mobile Robotics :robot:
+- Indoor and Outdoor Localization :satellite:
+- Simultaneous Localization and Mapping (SLAM) :car:
+- Embedded Systems :pager:
+- Artificial intelligence :ghost:
-My research interests include mobile robotics, indoor and outdoor localization, simultaneous localization and mapping (SLAM), embedded systems, artificial intelligence and a little of computer vision.
-I work also as a research and development engineer at ez-Wheel as part of my Ph.D. studies.
+- and a little of Computer Vision :camera:

+I work also as a research and development engineer in robotics at ez-Wheel as part of my Ph.D. studies.

-I love Free and Open Source softwares, I like coding in C/C++, Rust and Python.
+I love Free and Open Source softwares, I :heart: coding in C/C++, Rust and Python.

 <a href="https://github.com/abougouffa">
 <img src="https://metrics.lecoq.io/abougouffa?base.metadata=0" />